Loading lesson…

 Pick any AI tool that can take an action (Make, Zapier, Replit Agent).
 Set up one workflow.
 Run it once with eyes on.
 Note one thing it almost messed up.

-Which sentence best captures the main idea of 'AI and Supervising an Agent: When to Let It Run'?
+What is the main idea of "AI and Supervising an Agent: When to Let It Run"?